 Begin by exploring our website to find out how our surrogacy program works – including the financial considerations.
 Or, if you'd like to contact us, we will be happy to answer any of your questions about Virginia surrogacy.

-ARTparenting's founder, Meryl B. Rosenberg, Esq., has worked with hundreds of surrogate mothers and intended parents since 1993.
+ARTparenting's founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates* and intended parents since 1993.
 At ARTparenting we handle every detail, from your first contact with us through the birth of the child.
-We make sure our surrogate mothers are kept informed, cared for, and comfortable with the entire surrogacy process.
-It's an important part of our process that our gestational surrogate mothers choose exactly which intended parent(s) they will help.
+We make sure our surrogates are kept informed, cared for, and comfortable with the entire surrogacy process.

 The decision to become a surrogate mother is a life-changing choice.
 It requires a level of commitment that only a generous, capable and nurturing individual will be able to meet.
 We know that raising children is one of the ultimate joys in life.
 A willingness to share that joy with others is truly admirable, and is what inspires ARTparenting to bring surrogates and intended parents together.

 A gestational surrogate (also known as a gestational carrier or a surrogate mother) carries a child conceived through in-vitro fertilization (IVF).
 This means the child will not be genetically related to the surrogate.

 These are some of the basic requirements for becoming a surrogate mother in Virginia: